What Are the Key Differences Between Machining and CNC Machining?

 Q1: Is CNC machining always more expensive than traditional machining?

-Q2: Can traditional machining make complex parts (PER ESEMPIO., 5-axis curved surfaces)?
+Q2: Can traditional machining make complex parts (per esempio., 5-axis curved surfaces)?

 Rarely.
 Complex parts require precise, simultaneous movement of multiple axes—something human hands can’t replicate consistently.
 Traditional machining might make a basic version, but it will have poor precision and take far longer than CNC.